ArchieMucharla/ArchieMucharla/README.md

 # Welcome!
 I’m Archana!
 I'm a developer, designer, and data scientist who loves building things that are both smart and usable.

-I'm currently pursuing an M.S. in Computer Science at UIUC!
+I'm currently pursuing a Master's degree in Computer Science at UIUC!

 ---